earthly/website/blog/_posts/2022-06-07-yaml-validate-and-lint-cue-lang.md

 ### Installing Cue

-To install Cuelang, run `brew install cue-lang/tap/cue` on a mac, or download a release directly from [GitHub](https://github.com/cue-lang/cue/releases).
+To install Cuelang, run `brew install cue-lang/tap/cue` on a mac or download a release directly from [GitHub](https://github.com/cue-lang/cue/releases).

 </div>